Mi Gente: Commercial performance

 The original version topped the charts in most Latin American countries.

 In the United States, the original version of the song peaked at number two on the Hot Latin Songs chart and at number 19 on the Billboard Hot 100.

 In Canada, the remix version of the song featuring Beyonce peaked at number 2 on the Canadian Hot 100 and number 3 on the US Billboard Hot 100.

 J Balvin and Willy William dropped six additional "Mi Gente" remixes with Steve Aoki, Alesso, Cedric Gervais, Dillon Francis, Sunnery James & Ryan Marciano, and Henry Fong.

 Music video

 Directed by 36 Grados, the accompanying music video premiered on Vevo the same day of the single release.
 Leila Cobo from Billboard magazine described the video as "an explosion of color and dance" which features people from around the globe and that is all about unifying through music.
 It has many cameo appearances, including Italian millionaire Gianluca Vacchi.

-The music video has over 3.5 billion views on YouTube as of September 2025, making it the 40th most viewed video on the site.
+As of February 2026, the music video has over 3.6 billion views on YouTube.
 The video won MTV Video Music Award for Best Latin at the 2018 MTV Video Music Awards.